| Human Rights Violation - Illegal

 action has yet been taken against the Serampore police officers

+responsible.
 Mr. Gupta's case illustrates the flagrant violation

 of a person's legal rights while being arrested - especially